 - If you are interested in developing color film, the company Unicolor makes a set of chemicals that contain all the chemicals you need if you want something more advanced than black and white film.
 See this guide I wrote about how to develop color film at home using this specific kit.

 - Hypocheck – Since fixer can be reused in the black and white development process, this product is useful because it lets you know if your fixer has exhausted.

 - Trays – Paterson makes some of the best darkroom equipment on the market.
 This set of three gives you the spots you need when bathing the negatives and photos.
 They are color-coded so that you can remember which solution goes into which tray.
 I recommend getting an extra set for the final step of the process of washing the prints and for the extra trays of chemicals if you are using fiber-based photographic Darkroom paper.
-(Read this article for more information about the differences between specific photographic darkroom paper).

 - Funnel – You will need a way to transfer chemicals from storage to use and back again.
 Funnels help make things less messy.
 For example, specific chemicals used during the development process can be returned to their storage bottle (or an additional bottle for organization) and be reused.
 This would apply more specifically to the stop bath and fixer. and will help save money in the long run.